The Perfect Pro Football Coach

 In any event, I have spent the past half century watching and studying every one of the over 300 coaches who have run AFL and NFL franchises.
 Their personalities and approaches have always varied so widely, which is fascinating. considering that they are all trying to accomplish the very same basic thing - score more points Sunday than the other guy.
 After a brief fling as a sub-mediocre lineman at Brown University, which had just achieved a "perfect" 0-9 season, I hung up my helmet and became devoted to studying the coaching profession.
 After a tour in the USMC, I arrived in Pittsburgh for the start of the wonderful Bradshaw-Franco-Mean Joe juggernaut.
 In the late 1970's I found myself in Houston, where my timing turned out to be pretty good.
 Earl Campbell decided to wear the Oiler's Columbia blue.
 And although Bum Phillips never quite "kicked the door in " the Luv Ya Blue made a fan's life a whole lot of fun.
 Then came the five year Dark Ages without football and the final emergence of the Houston Texans, who finally made the playoffs 10 years later.

-I now spend my time in Friendswood, Texas with my wife and bull mastiff writing and novels and pro football books.
+I now spend my time in Friendswood, Texas with my wife and active yellow lab writing and novels and pro football books.
 I am still trying to figure out where the Texans can find the "perfect" pro football coach.